oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Translation
 <translation>
-It MUST be tested that the given source language and document language are not the same.
+It SHALL be tested that the given source language and document language are not the same.

 The relevant path for this test is: